Graham's

 W. & J. Graham's, or simply Graham's, is a producer of port wine.
 It is one of the most important of the port names and it is necessary for Graham's to declare a vintage for the year to be considered vintage by the port industry.
 Founded in 1820 as a consequence of the Graham family firm receiving a load of Portuguese wine as payment for a debt, the Graham's port business continues to operate today under the ownership of the Symington Family Estates who purchased the brand in 1970.
-As well as vintage port, Graham's produces a range of wines, including Six Grapes, a reserve port, Quinta dos Malvados, named after the estate purchased by the company in 1890, and various single harvest ports, including the 1882 Ne Oublie Tawny, named after the Graham family motto and at the time one of the most expensive wines for sale.
+As well as vintage port, Graham's produces a range of wines, including Six Grapes, a reserve port, Quinta dos Malvedos, named after the estate purchased by the company in 1890, and various single harvest ports, including the 1882 Ne Oublie Tawny, named after the Graham family motto and at the time one of the most expensive wines for sale.
 The company received a Royal Warrant in 2015.

 History

 William Graham set up a trading company in Glasgow in 1784, and over the following decade developed as a textile and dry goods exporting enterprise.
 In 1820, his son John accepted twenty-seven pipes of Portuguese port wine in place of a debt.
 The shipment was sent back to Glasgow, the first time Port had arrived at the port.
 The new venture proved successful and, in the 1880s, trade was sufficient that William and John spun out W. & J. Graham to serve the new market.
-The company purchased the Quinta dos Malvados vineyards in 1890, securing its own supply of grapes.
+The company purchased the Quinta dos Malvedos vineyards in 1890, securing its own supply of grapes.

 By the 1960s, like many old port names, Graham's was in financial difficulty.
 The Grahams sold the company to the Symington family in 1970.
 The Symingtons had a long association with the firm, Andrew James Symington joining the textile side of the business in 1882 before leaving to become a partner in the port factory Warre & Co in 1905.
 The Graham family has remained in the port business, as brothers Anthony, Jonny and William created Churchill Graham in 1981.
 Jonny continued the company, subsequently known as Churchill's Port.
-Quinta dos Malvados was repurchased in 1982 in a poor state, but was revived and has become a key part of the Graham estate.
+Quinta dos Malvedos was repurchased in 1982 in a poor state, but was revived and has become a key part of the Graham estate.
 In 2015, the company received a Royal Warrant to supply port to Queen Elizabeth.
 More recently, the company has released a range of ports designed for non-traditional drinkers under the Blend brand.